-KB: How long have you been in your current salon?
+Karie Bennett: how long have you been in your current salon?

-HDW: I just celebrated my 20-year anniversary with Van Michael.
+Harry D. Wood: I just celebrated my 20-year anniversary with Van Michael.
 I love where I work, and I chose it because I wanted to work at the best salon in Atlanta, one with the same core beliefs where education was valued and hairdressers became successful.
 I was one of the first hairdressers at Van Michael to cross the six-figure line, which is when the idea for my app and my presentation was born.

 Harry D. Wood, performance coach and stylist at the Van Michael Salon in Atlanta, Georgia, and the founder of the Six Figure Hairdresser program and app

-KB: Your IPhone app, Six Figure Hairdresser, gives the stylist daily coaching points and motivations to achieve their goals.
+KB: Your iPhone app, Six Figure Hairdresser, gives the stylist daily coaching points and motivations to achieve their goals.
 What has been the response in the industry?

 HDW: We have sold the app in 22 countries now.
 My Six Figure Hairdresser presentation is based on my own beliefs and how I became successful.
 I want to share them with my industry, and my hope is that these practices become a global standard for hairdressers.

-KB: Why did you decide that an IPhone app was the way to deliver this education?
+KB: Why did you decide that an iPhone app was the way to deliver this education?